kishan-25/Student-Management/README.md

 - React for the UI components
 - Tailwind CSS for styling
-- Mock API service with simulated network delays
+- Mock API service with simulated network delays for student data
-- Mock Firebase authentication
+- Real Firebase authentication integrated with the application

 ## Note